Bringing Diversity from Diffusion Models to Semantic-Guided Face Asset Generation: Method

 \section{Method}

-Our goal is to create a 3D avatar synthesis model that uses attribute prompts (ethnicity, gender and age) to produce high-quality 3D face assets, including 3D geometry in the form of a position map and detailed textures in the forms of albedo, specular and displacement maps.
-To achieve our goal, we start by constructing a large, high-quality 3D face dataset using a pre-trained diffusion model.
-We introduce a unique framework in \Cref{sec:data_prep} to ensure the collected data are clean and complete with corresponding labels.
-Then, a dedicated generative network, as detailed in \Cref{sec:generator}, is trained using these pairs of facial data to create the basic geometries and albedo textures.
-Lastly, we apply post-processing, as described in \Cref{sec:postprocessing}, to refine these basic assets and generate PBR assets.
+Our goal is to create a 3D avatar synthesis model that uses facial attributes (ethnicity, gender and age) to produce high-quality 3D face assets, including 3D geometry and PBR-based material properties such as albedo, specular and displacement maps.
+To achieve our goal, we start by constructing a large, high-quality and diverse 3D face assets dataset associated with corresponding annotations using a pre-trained diffusion model.
+We introduce a unique framework in \Cref{sec:data_prep} to construct a 3D face asset dataset that is clean and complete with corresponding labels.
+Then, a dedicated generative network, as detailed in \Cref{sec:generator}, is trained using the obtained dataset to create the basic geometries and albedo textures.
+Lastly, we apply post-processing, as described in \Cref{sec:postprocessing}, to refine the generated face geometries and albedo textures and generate the specular and displacement maps to complete the PBR assets.